tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 HPKE can be extended to support hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
 Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs.

 The DNS over Oblivious HTTP protocol MUST incorporate support for hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.

+## WebRTC

+In WebRTC, secure channels are setup via DTLS [RFC6347] and DTLS-SRTP [RFC5763] keying for SRTP [RFC3711] for the media channel and the Stream Control Transmission Protocol (SCTP) over DTLS [RFC8261] for data channels.

+Secure channels may be vulnerable to decryption if an attacker gains access to the traditional asymmetric public keys used in the DTLS key exchange.
+If an attacker possesses copies of an entire set of encrypted media, including the DTLS setup, it could use CRQC to potentially decrypt the media by determining the private key.

 ## HTTP